dlebansais/PgBuilder-Disclosed/README.md

 ## Purpose

-This application can be used to simulate a build based on two skills, various gear items and theirs mods.
+This application can be used to simulate a build based on two skills, various gear items and their mods.

 ## Requirements